 Where Does Our Water Come From?

 The Woodlands Division provides water through groundwater wells designed to produce water from the Evangeline and Jasper aquifers.
-Some of these wells have been producing water since 1973 and have drill depths as low as 1,700 feet below ground level.
+Some of these wells have been producing water since 1973 and have drill depths as deep as 1,700 feet below ground level.

 SJRA – Woodlands water system is comprised of: